 The delay in the employer mandate will cause more businesses to cancel group health insurance in order to create better benefits with the premium tax subsidies and defined contribution.

 Because the employer mandate and penalties are pushed to 2015, many medium and large businesses are expected follow the trend of small businesses and offer defined contribution health benefits.
 As outlined above, the combination of defined contribution and the premium tax subsidies for employees enables a business to create better employee health benefits, at a lower cost to both the business and employees.

 What about 2015?
 Looking ahead, even when the employer mandate and penalties take effect in 2015, businesses with 50+ employees will need to conduct a cost analysis to decide their course of action.
 Larger businesses will need to compare the cost of three options:

 "Play:" Offer a qualified, affordable group health insurance plan.

 "Pay:" Choose to not offer group health insurance plan, and pay any applicable penalties starting in 2015.
-For a detailed explanation of the penalties see: Employer Mandate - What Happens If a Company Does NOT Offer Health Insurance.

 "Play Differently" with Defined Contribution: Choose to not offer group health insurance, pay any applicable penalties (starting in 2015), and offer employees a defined contribution health plan.